neect-aauav/credentials-writer/README.md

 An instance of this class is created with the `instanciator` function, which is passed as an argument to the `run()` function inside the plugin file (function `new()` in the example above).
 The `Credential` class has the following class methods that you can use:
 - `save(path)`: saves the credential image to the path.
+- `set_total(total)`: sets the total number of credentials to be generated.
+This is used to calculate the progress of the program. (this is a class method that behaves like a static method)
 - `shadow(text, position, style)`: writes te text as a shadow.
 The position is a tuple with the x and y coordinates of the text.
 - `size()`: returns a typle with the width and height of the credential image.
-- `textLength(text, style)`: returns the length of the text in pixels.
+- `text_length(text, style)`: returns the length of the text in pixels.
 - `write(text, style)`: writes the text with the style provided.
 The position of the text is calculated automatically to be centered.
 If style has shadow, it will be written with a shadow.

 ## Usage